 Rough Greensnake

 The Rough Greensnake, also known as the “vine snake,” occurs across the state except for upper northeastern Tennessee.
 Only one subspecies, Northern Rough Greensnake (O. a. aestivus), is found in Tennessee.
+It is a slender, moderately long snake (22.0 to 32.0 inches in length), which is light green and has keeled scales.
+The belly is white, yellow, or pale greenish.
+Males have longer tails than females, and the young are a grayish-green color.

 Similar Species: None.

 Habitat: Occurs in dense vegetation, especially along the edges of streams, rivers, ponds, and lakes; often found on overhanging limbs.
-They can also be found along river bluffs, on forested hillsides, and in shrub and forest-edge habitat.
+They can also be found along river bluffs, on forested hillsides, and in shrub and forest-edge habitats.

 Diet: Consumes mainly spiders, grasshoppers, crickets, caterpillars, and dragonflies.